intelliw/hsy-api.portal/api.endpoints.sundaya.cloud.goog/Datasets/monitoring/pms.md

 # Dataset Structure

+The request message structure described above is optimised to reduce size as the device gateways have limited bandwidth.

+The arrays in the received message are flattened and transformed into the following dataset structure which is optimised to simplify queries for analytics.

-The following fields are added to request message attributes at the first stage of processing the `dataset/pms` POST message.
+The following fields are added to the request message attributes at the first stage of processing the `dataset/pms` POST message.

 The added timestamps are based on `time_local` sent in the request message, which is replaced by these timestamps.